 Extensive Booking Services

-You can book your tickets on these machines which are usually located near the ATM.
+You can book your tickets on these machines, usually located near the ATM.
+Scroll through the menu, select your booking, and the device will print out a receipt.
+Take it to the cashier to pay for it, and you’ll then receive your tickets!
 They’ll often have an English language option.
-Scroll through the menu, select your booking and the machine will print out a receipt.
-Take it to the cashier to pay for it and you’ll then receive your tickets!

-These machines are packed full of options and events so if you ever need help finding what you’re looking for, you can always the staff on hand.
-They may not be able to speak in English but they’re always happy to help you out!
+These machines are packed with options and events, so if you ever need help finding what you’re looking for, you can always have the staff on hand.
+They may not be able to speak English, but they’re always happy to help you out!

 Luggage Delivery Services and More

-At many stores, it’s possible to drop off or pick up deliveries, such as parcels or luggage.
-This is a fantastic service many travellers and even expats aren’t fully utilising.
+At many stores, it’s possible to drop off or pick up deliveries, such as parcels or luggage, at a Konbini.
+This is a fantastic service many travelers and even expats aren’t fully utilizing.